TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/HowToDeprecateThings.rst

 ..  note::
     It's not always possible to "deprecate" everything.
 In some cases, hard breaking changes must be introduced.
-These need to be adressed and discussed with much care beyond the scope of this chapter, and can only occur in new major versions of TYPO3 in the `X.0.x` focus release.
+These need to be addressed and discussed with much care beyond the scope of this chapter, and can only occur in new major versions of TYPO3 in the `X.0.x` focus release.